quixio/quix-samples/python/destinations/InfluxDB/README.md

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

-## Configuration Details
+## Environment Variables

-To configure the InfluxDB-3.0 destination plugin, you'll need to set up the following variables:
+The code sample uses the following environment variables:

 - **input**: This is the input topic (Default: `detection-result`, Required: `True`)
 - **INFLUXDB_HOST**: Host address for the InfluxDB instance.
 (Default: `eu-central-1-1.aws.cloud2.influxdata.com`, Required: `True`)